Math / Structure

 Math is the structure under the surface.

-This route now branches in two directions.
-One branch is pure math made approachable through intuition-first pages on topology, symmetry, combinatorics, number theory, field theory, category theory, and complexity.
-The other branch stays close to the rest of the site’s software and design work: geometry, lattices, renderers, schedulers, and parsers.
+This route now branches in three directions.
+One branch is pure math made approachable through intuition-first pages on topology, symmetry, combinatorics, number theory, trigonometry, calculus, differential equations, field theory, category theory, and complexity.
+A second branch keeps the math honest inside shared systems through scale intuition and statistical analysis.
+The third branch stays close to the rest of the site’s software and design work: algorithm visualization, geometry, lattices, renderers, schedulers, and parsers.
 The point is not to force everything into one theory.
-The point is to keep the structural disciplines close enough that they can inform each other.
+The point is to keep the structural disciplines close enough that they can inform each other, especially when too many ideas are arriving at once and you need a calmer surface for pattern recognition.
+These pages are also part of a larger teaching goal: if authors are going to approach computation, ebooks, or lore surfaces, the structure has to feel less hostile first.

 Math Map

 These are not separate silos.
-They are recurring structural lenses that show up in different parts of the site and codebase, from the parser map and renderers to category-theory composition and number-theory handles.
+They are recurring structural lenses that show up in different parts of the site and codebase, from the parser map and renderers to category-theory composition, number-theory handles, unit-circle projection, rate-versus-area reasoning, and local direction fields.

 Pure Math Routes

 These pages are deliberately more textbook-like than the older route stubs.
 They use familiar pictures, internal anchors, and short diagrams so you can build intuition before worrying about formalism.
-Number theory and category theory include portable interactive diagrams, and the newer routes cross-reference the parser field guide and software pages when the ideas touch implementation.
+Number theory, trigonometry, calculus, differential equations, and category theory include portable interactive diagrams, and the newer routes cross-reference the parser field guide and software pages when the ideas touch implementation.
+The shared reading grammar is simple: notice the move, notice the invariant, notice the collapse, then follow the neighboring route.
+Small continuation stubs for vector calculus and numerical methods keep the next studies visible without pretending the full field guide is done.

 Topology